jjmchew/jjmchew.github.io/RB109/studyNotes.md

 ### Questions for TAs
 - do we need to know the specific error names?  e.g., NameError, NoMethodError?
 Or is it okay to talk about the error more generally, i.e., an error will be returned when a variable that was initialized in an inner scope is called in an outer-scope where it cannot be accessed
+  - answer was NO (from Slack):  need to know when / why errors will occur, but not what the names of the errors are